Claybarn/pelletDispenser/README.md

 # pelletDispenserOutput
-OE interface with pellet dispenser, can be triggered by TTL
+Open Ephys module that creates an interface with an arduino running 'pelletDispenser.ino'.

+Directions for the wiring setup can be found in the sketch.